Laerdal/Laerdal.McuMgr/README.md

 - **This library requires .Net7+ runtime to run.**

-- **At the time of this writing (2023) and for the next few years up it's meant to be used directly (as a nuget) by next-gen Laerdal apps such as SkillReporter.**

-- **The long-term intention is to have the library cloud-hosted as an http-service or similar.**

-- **If you're maintaining legacy C++ codebases you're probably better off using the original C++ library or (alternatively) you can try making http-calls over to the cloud-hosted service (but this is not something technically possible on all legacy C++ products and solutions of Laerdal!)**

 - **For the firmware-upgrade to actually persist through the rebooting of the device it's absolutely vital to set the upgrade mode to 'Test & Confirm'.
 If you set it to just 'Test' then the effects of the firmware-upgrade will only last up to the next reboot and the the device will revert back to its previous firmware image.**

 - **Make sure to explicitly un-bond any app (including the NRF apps!) from the devices you are trying to upgrade.
 Any device in the vicinity that's still bonded will cause problems